weiningZhang/shadowdp/README.md

 We provide a helper script at `scripts/benchmark.sh`, simply run `bash scripts/benchmark.sh` and it will run ShadowDP on all the case-studied algorithms in our paper.

-To verify individual programs, for example in order to verify `noisymax.c`, simply run `shadowdp noisymax.c`, and ShadowDP will type check and transform the source code, then invoke CPA-Checker to verify the transformed code.
+To verify individual programs, for example in order to verify `noisymax.c`, simply run `shadowdp check noisymax.c`, and ShadowDP will type check and transform the source code, then invoke CPA-Checker to verify the transformed code.
 Argument `-c <dir> / --checker <dir>` can be used to specify the folder of pre-compiled CPA-Checker, by default it uses `./cpachecker` (You don't have to use it if followed the instructions).

 All the case-studied algorithms are implemented in plain C in `examples/original` folder with names `noisymax.c` / `sparsevector.c` / `partiasum.c` / `smartsum.c` / `diffsparsevector.c`.

 ### Non-linear rewrite
-Due to the non-linear issues of CPA-Checker (discussed in Section 6.1 of our paper), CPA-Checker cannot directly verify the transformed code of `Difference Sparse Vector` / `Partial Sum` / `Smart Sum`.
+Due to the non-linear issues of CPA-Checker (discussed in Section 6.1 of our paper), CPA-Checker cannot directly verify the transformed code of `Gap Sparse Vector` / `Partial Sum` / `Smart Sum`.
 Thus we took 2 different approaches (rewrite assertions and setting epsilon to 1) to work around this issue, discussed in Section 6.1 and 6.2 in our paper.
 In our benchmark we used `epsilon = 1` approach to automatically verify the algorithms, we also include the rewrite version of transformed code in `examples/transformed`, you can run `python3 scripts/check.py examples/transformed` to verify them all at once.

 ## License